eafit-apolo/apolo-users/docs/source/software/programminglanguages/python/conda/conda-4.5.x/environments.rst

     source activate <environment-name>

-Remember that it's not necessary to deactivate the actual environment to switch into other environment.
+Remember that it's not necessary to deactivate the actual environment to switch into another environment.
 Also, your shell should change to indicate the name of the current conda environment :bash:`(<environment-name>)user@hostname`.

 .. note::